-The Internal Audit Section acted as APD's liaison on two audits conducted by the Auditor General, an audit conducted by the Department of Health and Human Services (HHS) Office of Inspector General, and a review conducted by the Department of Financial Services.
-One of the Auditor General audits and the HHS Office of Inspector General audit carried over into Fiscal Year 2024-2025.
+The Internal Audit Section acted as APD's liaison on three audits conducted by the Auditor General and an audit conducted by the Department of Health and Human Services (HHS) Office of Inspector General.
+Two of the Auditor General audits and the HHS Office of Inspector General audit carried over into Fiscal Year 2025-2026.
 The Audit Section's level of coordination of activities varied per project.
-Activities typically include the following: Coordinating meetings, facilitating relevant communication, being copied on correspondence, and coordinating APD's responses to inquiries and information requests from the entity.
+Activities typically include the following: Coordinating meetings, facilitating relevant communication, being copied on correspondence, and coordinating APD's responses to inquiries and information requests from the external entity.